MariaMsu/web-server-java/README.md

 * I didn't understand the philosophy of **[hibernate](https://hibernate.org/)**.
   It has a strange interface with a somewhat unexpected behaviour.
   For example:
-  The method `session.delete(entity)` delete the entity according only to entity's id, no meter which values another fields have.
+  The method `session.delete(entity)` deletes the entity according only to entity's id, no matter which values other fields have.
   The method `session.save(entity)` implicitly change `id` field of the saved object.
   And in my opinion hibernate severely limits flexibility of SQL, but gives little in return.
   The only advantage of hibernate that I have found is that